marcopovitch/sl2influxdb/docker/README.md

 Then, starts the container:
 <pre>docker-compose up -d grafana</pre>

-To check if seedlink data is fetched well :
+To check the logs if seedlink data is fetched well :
 <pre>
 docker-compose logs -f sl2generic
 </pre>